bilbo443/BILBBET/PRESEASON_TESTING.md

         assumed.
 All three now fail cleanly.
 Also confirmed via a real git repo with a genuine merge conflict that `rollback.py`'s trickiest part (cleaning up a dry-run) genuinely works.
+  - **A real, previously-undiscovered false-positive bug in `diff_report.py`** — any team correctly suspended in both live and draft (a near-certain favorite, genuinely unchanged) was being flagged as a fabricated ~95+ point "swing", because a suspended live entry only stores `{odds: null, suspended: true}` and the diff code treated that as 0% implied probability instead of the ~95% it actually represents.
+Confirmed against Tsatas Dip's real, currently-suspended entry — this would have put a fake massive alarm on every single PR for as long as any team stays suspended, exactly the kind of noise that trains a reviewer to stop trusting the flagged section, which is where a genuine anomaly needs to actually be seen.
+Fixed using the suspend threshold's own implied percentage (~95%) as a floor.
+        Tested three ways: the false-positive case (now correctly shows a small, real delta and isn't flagged), a genuine large change *from* suspended (still correctly flagged), and a genuinely new team with no live entry at all (still correctly baselines at 0%).
+Confirmed against a real, full pipeline run too, not just isolated unit tests.
   - **One abandoned, genuinely dead file removed** (`team_owner_links.json`, empty, zero references anywhere).
   - **A systematic sweep of every historical `prev_names` entry** (45